dydra/http-api-tests/README.md

 The root directory contains several utility scripts which establish the test environment, administer the target repositories and execute tests.

+- `define.sh`
+Defines the shell environment variables and operators to be employed by the test scripts
+- `ìnitialize.sh`
+Creates the test target repositories with respective meta-data and content.
+- `reset.sh`
+Resets test target repository content
+- `run.sh`
+Runs a given collection of test scripts, reports the outcomes.
+Observes known failures from `known-to-fail.txt`.
+Records new failures in the file `failures.txt`.
-The script `script_runner.sh` searches for all `.sh` scripts in the tree, runs each in turn, reports errors, and returns the error count as its result.
+Returns the error count as its result.

 The scripts are arranged in directories which reflect the protocol resource paths.
 The account (`openrdf-sesame`) and repository (`mem-rdf`) are defined such that, for the sesame protocol tests, the openrdf documentation examples should